Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Preliminaries

-\textbf{Information asymmetry formulation.} The standard Bayesian persuasion considers an idealized model with a sender and a receiver.
+\textbf{Cheap talk.} The standard cheap talk model considers an idealized setting with a sender and a receiver.
 Both the receiver's utility function $\mu_r (a_r,w)$ and the sender's utility function $\mu_s(a_r,w)$ depend on receiver's action $a_r\in \mathcal{A}_r$ and state $w\in \mathcal{W}$.
-The state $w$ follows a cumulative distribution function $F(w)$ with probability density function $f(w)$.
-It is assumed that both sender and receiver know $F(w)$, but the sender exactly knows the real state $w$ after $w$ is sampled.
-Thus, the sender have more information than the receiver, which causes the information asymmetry.
+In this model, only the sender exactly knows the true state $w$, whereas the receiver does not.
+Thus, the sender possesses more information than the receiver, giving rise to information asymmetry between sender and receiver.